Axway/v7-application-migration/README.md

 * create the Marketplace application if it does not exists yet or reused the existing one
 * create the Marketplace subscription using the information from the mapping file
 * approve the subscription (if subscription approval is manually set)
-* for each API accessible from the Application:
+* for each API accessible from the Application that are not retired:
   * create the Marketplace access request
     * approve the access request (if access request is manually approved)
     * set the access request as provisioned